KlausC/CommutativeRings.jl/README.md

 This software is the start of a computer algebra system specialized to discrete calculations in the area of integer numbers `ℤ`, modular arithmetic `ℤ/m` fractional `ℚ`, polynomials `ℤ[x]`.
 Also multivariate polynomials `ℤ[x,y,...]` and Galois fields `GF(p^r)` are supported.
-The polynomials may be extended to quotient rings like `ℤ[:x] / (x^2 + 1)`.
+The polynomials may be extended to factor rings like `ℤ[:x] / (x^2 + 1)`.

 This package is not seen as a replacement of `Nemo.jl` or `AbstractAlgebra.jl`, which should be used for serious work.
 It is understood more like a sandbox to try out a simpler API.

-It is important, that rings may be freely combined, for example `(ℤ/p)[x]` (polynomials over the quotient ring for a prime number `p`), `Frac(ℤ[x])`, the rational functions with integer coefficients, or `GF(64)[:x]`, polynomials over the Galois field.
+It is important, that rings may be freely combined, for example `(ℤ/p)[x]` (polynomials over the factor ring for a prime number `p`), `Frac(ℤ[x])`, the rational functions with integer coefficients, or `GF(64)[:x]`, polynomials over the Galois field.
-The quotient rings include `Ideal`s, which are of major importance with multivariate polynomials.
+The factor rings include `Ideal`s, which are of major importance with multivariate polynomials.

 The mentioned examples are elementary examples for ring structures.
-The can be liberately combined to fractional fields, quotient rings, and polynomials of previously defined structures.
+The can be liberately combined to fractional fields, factor rings, and polynomials of previously defined structures.

 So it is possible to work with rational functions, which are fractions of polynomials, where the polynomial coefficients are in `ℤ/p`, for example.
 In the current standard library we have modules `Rational` and `Polynomial` besides the numeric subtypes of `Number` and some support for modular calculations with integers.

-The original motivation for writing this piece of sofware, when I tried to handle polynomials over a quotient ring.
+The original motivation for writing this piece of sofware, when I tried to handle polynomials over a factor ring.
 There was no obvious way of embedding my ring elements into the `Julia` language and for example exploit polynomial calculations from the `Polynomial` package for that.
 There seems to be a correspondence between `Julia` types and structures and the algebraic stuctures I want to work with.
 So the idea was born to define abstract and concrete types in `Julia`, the objects of those types representing the ring elements to operate on.
 As types are first class objects in `Julia` it was also possible to